-The death (and unlikely rebirth) of the American social club
+Social clubs died out in America.
+Now, venture capital is bringing them back

 As Levine points out, while the clubs of the past brought together people of different socioeconomic backgrounds, they were exclusionary in many other ways.
 Many clubs were gender segregated based on stereotypes about masculinity and femininity: Men tended to be in business organizations, while women were part of quilting and charity clubs, then later in suffrage groups.
 And, until the 1960s, clubs tended to be racially segregated.
 For instance, minorities were very literally excluded from business clubs that were historically white, making it impossible for them to create the kinds of networks that would be valuable for career advancement.

-Over the last few decades, sociologists have found that American clubs of all stripes–from youth service clubs to bowling leagues–have experienced steep declines in their memberships.
+Over the last few decades, sociologists and political scientists have found that American clubs of all stripes–from youth service clubs to bowling leagues–have experienced steep declines in their memberships.
 (Part of this is the direct result of American society becoming more racially and gender inclusive, but more on that later.)
-The Freemasons, which began as guild for men who worked as stonemasons but eventually opened its membership to men from other professions, has lost 3.8 million members since the late 1950s.
+The Freemasons, which began as a guild for men who worked as stonemasons but eventually opened its membership to men from other professions, has lost 3.8 million members since the late 1950s.
 The Elks, a social club whose members include six presidents, has seen its membership drop from 1.6 million in 1980 to 803,000 in 2012.
 The Rotary only has 330,000 members now and only 10% of them are under 40.

 Meanwhile, a new kind of club is rising up in major cities.
 These are stylishly designed, members-only spaces that often come with a high price tag, thereby limiting membership to the wealthy and privileged.
 There are social clubs like Soho House, Spring Place, and the Battery, which serve as gathering spaces for well-heeled professionals.
 There are special-interest clubs like The Cultivist, which, for $2,200 a year, gives art-lovers access to museums and galleries without the hassle of making bookings.
 There are private gyms like Equinox and Peformix House where you can work out with celebrity coaches using top-of-the-line equipment.
 There are beautiful coworking spaces like WeWork, the Wing, and the Riveter.
 And there are now even high-end clubs for parents, like The Wonder, which offers daily programming for children under 12, and Maison, a coworking and community-building space for mothers.